FreeRDP/FreeRDP/.github/ISSUE_TEMPLATE.md

   * if you built it yourself add some notes which branch you have used, also your cmake parameters can help
   * extra information helping us to find the bug

+## Please remove this text before submitting your issue!

 _Thank you for reporting a bug!_